charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Next.Js/Next.js Basics.md

 #### Suspense component
 - you can stream a whole page but you can also be more granular and stream a component with React Suspense

+#### streaming content options:
+- You could stream the **whole page** like we did with `loading.tsx`... but that may lead to a longer loading time if one of the components has a slow data fetch.
+- You could stream **every component** individually... but that may lead to UI _popping_ into the screen as it becomes ready.
+- You could also create a _staggered_ effect by streaming **page sections**.
+But you'll need to create wrapper components.